discretegames/runmany/README.md

     console.log(process.argv[2])  // will be "foo"
 ```

-As can be guessed, the keywords `Argv` and `Stdin` are used to define the argument vector and standard input for a set of languages.
+The keywords `Argv` and `Stdin` are used to define the argument vector and standard input for a set of languages.
 Otherwise the section is assumed to be code.

 So the RunMany program above will send "foo" to Python and JavaScript on argv, and "bar" to Python on stdin when it runs each language's code.